 "From Where I Stand asks everyone (storytellers, teaching artists, and audiences alike) to listen with curiosity and share in what makes us human; both what makes us the same and what makes us beautifully different.
 When we listen that deeply to the real experiences of our community, we are taking a stand — we are demonstrating that the voices of our community are essential to who we are." — Taylor St. John, Director of Education and Engagement

-Please note that From Where I Stand stories are created and shared by the participants you see, in their own words and voices, from their own points of view and the Orpheum embraces all stories.
+Please note that Storyfest is created and shared by the participants you see, in their own words and voices, from their own points of view and the Orpheum Theatre Group embraces all stories.
 Some material contains mature themes.

 “This is my story.
 I feel so good because what has been in all of us ladies all of these years, we’re finally going to be heard with no one passing judgement.
 I feel a load off my soul.
 This is the time for our stories to be heard.”

 Elaine, Adult Participant from the Bickford Senior Center

 “It makes me feel like I have a voice.
 It makes me feel like I can hear myself and everyone else can see me using my voice.”

 Abyan, Youth Participant with the Refugee Empowerment Program

 “I spent a lot of time not revealing myself to people.
 There’s people that have known me my entire who have never seen my express myself like this.
 I’m learning a lot about people who have been around me for years that I’ve seen in passing.”

 Desi, Adult Participant from the Orange Mound Arts Council